-It is not uncommon for couples to feel disconnected or overwhelmed during the holiday season especially if both partners feel triggered by specific events.
+It is not uncommon for couples to feel disconnected or overwhelmed during the holiday season, especially if both partners feel triggered by specific events.
 This added stress can give birth to tension and create relationship difficulties during a time when it is essential to feel loved and connected.

 But there are ways that you can make use of to get through the holiday stress season.
-Having a plan and sticking with it is a great way to eliminate stress and enjoy the company of each other.
+Having a plan and sticking with it is a great way to eliminate stress in marriage and enjoy the company of each other.

 To stress-proof your marriage you must come together as a team and create a sense of balance with one another.
 Learning how to fix a stressed marriage can take it in a more enriching and positive direction.

-1. Understand that marriage is a permanent decision
+1. Understand marriage is a permanent decision

-The sooner you let go of the idea that your marriage is temporary and will end once awful conditions are completed and met, the sooner you can let go of the stress and conflicts dancing around your marriage.
+The sooner you let go of the idea that your marriage is temporary and will end once awful conditions are completed and met, the sooner you can let go of the stress and conflicts around your marriage.

-Yes, you may find yourself facing a situation where divorce can be the only solution, however, thinking about going along with a divorce, even in the back of your mind may cause unnecessary angst.
+Yes, you may find yourself facing a situation where divorce can be the only solution; however, thinking about going along with a divorce, even in the back of your mind, may cause unnecessary angst.

 2. Stop unrealistic expectations